sjb3d/descent/examples/fashion_mnist/README.md

 ![](../../docs/fashion_mnist_stats_conv-net.svg)

-Test accuracy is now up to 92%, which seems to be fairly respectable for a small network.
+Test accuracy is now up to 92%, which seems to be fairly respectable for a small network on this dataset.
 However, the network is still not generalising very well to the test set since test performance levels out while the training performance is still rising.

 ### Convolutional Neural Network With Anti-Aliasing